Differentiable Semantic ID for Generative Recommendation: Experimental Setup

 \section{Experimental Setup}

-\textbf{Datasets.} We conducted experiments on three public datasets commonly used in generative recommendation research: Amazon Beauty, Amazon Instruments~\cite{ni2019justifying}, and Yelp~\cite{kang2018self}.
+\textbf{Datasets.} We conducted experiments on three public datasets commonly used in generative recommendation research, including two shopping datasets and one food-review dataset.
+For simplicity, we refer to them as B-Shop, I-Shop, and Yelp.
+B-Shop contains user interactions with cosmetic products, while I-Shop contains user interactions with music-related products.
 Dataset statistics are summarized in Table~\ref{tab:dataset_stats}.
-The Amazon Beauty and Amazon Instruments datasets consist of product review data accompanied by item descriptions; following common practice, we use the associated product text for semantic encoding.
+The B-Shop and I-Shop datasets consist of product review data accompanied by item descriptions; following common practice, we use the associated product text for semantic encoding.
 The Yelp dataset contains restaurant reviews, for which the restaurant name and business categories are incorporated as content features.
 For all three datasets, review texts are not used for item representation and are only employed to construct interaction records.
 We adopt the data processing pipeline proposed in \cite{wang2024learnable}, which employs a LLaMA-7B model to generate item content from the original titles and descriptions.
 For each dataset, we treated a user's interaction history as the input sequence and the subsequent interaction as the prediction target.
 We followed standard preprocessing~\cite{kang2018self}: filtering users and items with fewer than five interactions~\cite{hua2023index}.

 \textbf{Evaluation.} In this paper, we used Recall@10 and NDCG@10 (Normalized Discounted Cumulative Gain) as evaluation metrics.
 We followed the widely used leave-one-out evaluation protocol~\cite{he2017neural,wang2024learnable,liu2024generative}.
 All reported results were computed on the test set.
 Additionally, the predicted item was ranked against the full item set.